H4rmey/Rust-OpenCL-Tutorial/README.md

 That was all for tutorial 4

-# Tutorial 5 - Local and Global workspaces
+# Tutorial 5 - Local and Global work spaces
 Up until now we've always used the get_global_id() function to get the index of an array value.
 Now I would like to introduce you to the world of get_local_id().
 We can set a local workspace to split the global workspace.
 This means we get a second index which is very helpful for splitting work.

 Normally we would have a bunch of global_id's like this when we set a work size of 24